esafwan/frappe_commander/README.md

 # Commander

-A lightweight CLI tool for rapidly creating Frappe DocTypes with fields through the command line.
+A lightweight CLI tool extending Frappe Bench to add support for creating DocTypes with fields through the command line to better support development using AI based IDEs.

 > **Note:** This is experimental software, not recommended for production use.
 Commander is part of a wider initiative to make Frappe application development natively agentic—moving beyond low-code to "vibe codable" development from within.
 This works alongside [frappe_ElevenLabs](https://github.com/tridz-dev/frappe_ElevenLabs) (voice AI interface) and [agent_flo](https://github.com/tridz-dev/agent_flo) (multi model, multi agent workflows).
 We expect these initiatives to compound and merge over time.